earlgreyhot1701D/janus-clew/README.md

 - Interviews ask "why should we believe you leveled up?"
 - You can't point to evidence

-_This isn't a portfolio problem.
-This is an evidence preservation problem._
+This isn't a portfolio problem.
+This is an evidence preservation problem.

----

-## 🎭 The Solution: Your Growth Mirror + Career Guide
+🎭 The Solution: Evidence + Intelligent Guidance

-Janus Clew analyzes your actual code across projects and shows you:
+Janus Clew analyzes your actual code across projects and provides both backward-looking evidence AND forward-looking career guidance:

-**What you built (Phase 1 - Evidence):**
+**What you built (Evidence):**

-- 📊 **Timeline** - Complexity progression (6.2 → 7.5 → 8.1 means you leveled up 2.5x in 8 weeks)
+📊 Timeline - Complexity progression (6.2 → 7.5 → 8.1 means you leveled up 2.5x in 8 weeks)
-- 🛠️ **Skills Detected** - Technologies you actually used (with proof: click to see in GitHub)
-- 🔍 **Complexity Breakdown** - How the score was calculated (Files + Functions + Classes + Nesting depth)
-- 📤 **Shareable Export** - Beautiful card for LinkedIn, interviews, portfolios
+🛠️ Skills Detected - Technologies you actually used (with proof: click to see in GitHub) 🔍 Complexity Breakdown - How the score was calculated (Files + Functions + Classes + Nesting depth) 📤 Shareable Export - Beautiful card for LinkedIn, interviews, portfolios

-**What you're ready for (Phase 2 - AWS AgentCore Intelligence):**
+**What you're ready for (AWS AgentCore Intelligence):**

 Using AWS AgentCore to read your complete project history, Janus detects patterns and generates intelligent recommendations—not generic advice, but guidance rooted in your actual code:

-- 🧠 **Patterns Recognized** - "You avoid databases" + "You prefer async patterns" (AgentCore analyzes cross-project architecture)
-- 🚀 **Recommendations** - "You're ready for PostgreSQL + asyncpg" with reasoning (AgentCore reasons about your trajectory)
-- 📈 **Trajectory Analysis** - Your growth velocity + what naturally comes next (AgentCore evaluates your learning curve)
-- 🎯 **Career Guidance** - Forward-looking path based on your demonstrated patterns (AgentCore makes intelligent suggestions, not generic ones)
+🧠 Patterns Recognized - "You avoid databases" + "You prefer async patterns" (AgentCore analyzes cross-project architecture) 🚀 Recommendations - "You're ready for PostgreSQL + asyncpg" with reasoning (AgentCore reasons about your trajectory) 📈 Trajectory Analysis - Your growth velocity + what naturally comes next (AgentCore evaluates your learning curve) 🎯 Career Guidance - Forward-looking path based on your demonstrated patterns (AgentCore makes intelligent suggestions, not generic ones)

-**Why this works:** Your code tells a story.
+Why this works: Your code tells a story.
 Phase 1 reads it.
 Phase 2 (AgentCore) understands it and tells you what's next.

----

-## 🔬 How It Works
+🔬 How It Works

-**Phase 1: Evidence Collection**
+**Phase 1: Evidence Collection (Complete)**

 ```
 Your Repos (3+ projects)
            ↓